Frequently Asked Questions -- for Inkscape Users *

 Can Inkscape create animations?

-Yes and no. Inkscape itself does not support SVG animation yet.
-It is tentatively planned for the future version 1.0.
+Yes and no. Inkscape itself does not support animation, although it might someday.
 Until then, there are several ways to animate, either SVG images, or raster images which were originally created with Inkscape, using other technology.

 - Exported raster images can be used in Flash or GIF animations.
 For example, The GIMP (The GNU Image Manipulation Program), (which is another open source project) can make GIF animations.
 And there are countless programs for making GIF animations for every operating system, which can be found in an internet search.